-UPPSC PCS exam date 2020 has already been announced with the official calendar.
-As per the calendar, the UPPSC PCS Prelims exam will be conducted on 20 April 2020 while the UPPSC PCS Pre examination will be held from 21 June 2020.
+The UPPSC PCS Pre exam will be conducted on Available Soon while the UPPSC PCS Mains examination will be held from Available Soon.
 The exam will be conducted in online mode only.

 - Preliminary Examination [Objective Type & Multiple choice].

 - Main Examination [Conventional Type, Written examination]

 Dear candidates you can check here the UPPSC PCS Syllabus & Exam Pattern to make a perfect strategy for your exam preparation.

 UPPSC PCS syllabus & exam pattern provide you the idea of difficulty level of exam and the type of question asked in the exam.

 UPPSC will choose only deserving and talented candidates for its Combined State/Upper Subordinate Services post through the written exam.